CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/codespace-build.png)

-4. Once your GitHub Codespace is created, you should be able to see the files and a welcome message under the Terminal.
+4. Once your GitHub Codespace is created, you should be able to see the files.

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/Codespace-files.png)